 International Motorcycle Insurance for US & Canada

-If you’re interested in purchasing motorcycle insurance for the United States or Canada, its important to know that the U.S./Canadian law requires it.
+If you’re interested in purchasing motorcycle insurance for the United States or Canada, it’s important to know that the U.S./Canadian law requires it.
 This kind of temporary insurance will meet the minimum requirements of each state in the U.S. and will comply with any Canadian Province.
-Temporary coverage can be purchased by the duration of your trip and should include a variety of options including liability (only) or liability with fire, theft, and vandalism coverage.
+Temporary coverage can be purchased for the duration of your trip and should include a variety of options including liability (only) or liability for fire, theft, and vandalism coverage.